himanshupareek/react-redux-company-it-logger/README.md

 # company-it-logger

-> React app to track company's IT department tasks and issues.
+> React and Redux app to track company's IT department tasks and issues.
 Uses JSON-Server as a mock backend.

 ## Usage